hackerbro123/F1-race-line-calculator-and-Pitstop-predictor-using-/README.md

 ============

  The project as you see it works to calculate the racing line of a particular corner of an f1 track.It's uses can include F1 TV graphics and racing games that are easily moddable such as Asseto Corsa.
-The racing line calculator also works to caluclate the racing line for any new track mathematically isntead of usinjg machine learning.
+The racing line calculator also works to caluclate the racing line for any new track mathematically isntead of using machine learning.

+The project also includes the prediction for whether a team should pit or not depending on the number of laps done on the stint, circuit etc.

 Requirements
 ==============